-(a) Construction
+(a) Construction revenue (Note 27)

-The Group recognised construction revenue and expenses in profit or loss by using the progress towards complete satisfaction of performance obligation.
+The Group recognised construction revenue in profit or loss by using the progress towards complete satisfaction of performance obligation.
 The progress towards complete satisfaction of performance obligation is determined by the proportion that construction costs incurred for work performed to date bear to the estimated total construction costs.